How to Create CSS Animations on Scroll [With Examples]

 CSS Scroll animations are a great way to bring boring and static sites to life and give the reader a more interesting, unique, and modern experience.

 And… who knows?
-Maybe you end up doing amazing websites like these scrolling animation websites.
+Maybe you will end up creating unique websites like these scroll-animated websites.

 What are CSS Scroll Animations?